 Kings of Persis

 The Sasanian dynasty originated from the ruling family of Persis, and was well aware that it was truly "Persian" after the Arsacid dynasty with its roots in the northeast of the Iranian plateau.
 It was also aware of the religious basis of kingship - the "farr" of the Sasanians derives ultimately from the special relationship claimed by Darius I and his successors with Ahura Mazda.
-The priestly class, the Magi, would have tried to preserve the continuity as best they could (without written records, of course at this period).
-But it's clear that the Sasanians had no specific knowlege of their Achaemenid predecessors.
+The priestly class, the Magi, would have tried to preserve the continuity as best they could (without written records, of course, at this period).
+But it's clear that the Sasanians had no specific knowledge of their Achaemenid predecessors.